DataTraveler1/Read-IronmanSoftwareLicenseFile/README.md

 The problem that this script solves is to make it easier to decode the contents of the license file (i.e. license.txt or license.lic)

-This is intended for troubleshooting.
+This is intended for troubleshooting

 ## Visuals